defencedigital/moduk-service-manual/src/service-assessments/get-feedback-on-your-service.md

 - Accessibility
 - Technology

-Feedback sessions do not replace the need for your team to include people from across the design disciplines.
+Feedback sessions do not replace the need for a multidisciplinary team.
+You can [find out more about multidisciplinary teams](https://www.gov.uk/service-manual/service-standard/point-6-have-a-multidisciplinary-team).

-## Ask for a feedback session
+## Book a feedback session

+All sessions are run remotely over video calls.
+Sessions last for 90 minutes.

-To book a feedback session, [complete the service briefing form]().
+To book a feedback session, email [assessments@digital.mod.uk](mailto:assessments@digital.mod.uk?subject=Book%20a%20feedback%20session)